Skip to content

 Design choices

-Same collected facts, same findings.
-No hidden state, no randomness, no LLM judgment inside the gate.
+Same facts in, same findings out.
+No hidden state, no randomness, no network calls, no AI judgment anywhere in the check path.

-Official rules from the maat-tools/maat repository are deterministic by guarantee.
-Third-party plugins are supported through public interfaces, but their behavior is the responsibility of the package author and the team that installs them.
+Official rules from the maat-tools/maat repository carry the repeatability guarantee.
+Third-party plugins are supported through the same public interfaces, but their behavior is the responsibility of the package author and the team that installs them.

-Read more about the determinism guarantee and the plugin system.
+Read more about the repeatability guarantee and the plugin system.

 What happens when it runs

-Check rulesRules compare those facts with the policies the team chose to encode.
+Check rulesRules compare those facts against the agreements your team chose to encode.
+Same facts in, same findings out.

 Configuration example

-Maat ships with a TypeScript collector and built-in rules for package and layer boundaries.
-Teams can add their own collectors and rules for codebase-specific problems.
+maat ships with a TypeScript collector and built-in rules for package and layer boundaries.
+Teams can add their own collectors, enrichers, and rules for codebase-specific problems.

 ts